Mom and I have visited Skellig or Sceilig Mhichíl (in the Irish Language) three or four times and each time has been a totally different experience.

 Though it’s not 100% certain when the monastery was founded, it’s said to have been built sometime between the 6th and 8th century, until it was abandoned in the 12th century.

 Pro-tip: if you’re planning to head there, regardless of what the weather says, bring a decent pair of walking shoes/boots.
-The climb is steep and long and if you don’t have good coordination, are afraid of heights or get a bit wobbly, then a good grip is well needed.
+The climb is steep and long and if are afraid of heights or are a bit wobbly on your feet, then a good grip is well needed.

 It can take nearly an hour to get there on the boat and you’ll be given about two and half hours to explore the island – so make sure that you get a good sleep and have plenty of energy.